 Traditionally macarons are filled with a buttercream or chocolate ganache, but in keeping with Heritage Day I decided to go a shake things up a bit.
 I used a cinnamon-infused Milk Tart custard to fill my macarons.
 And let me tell you, it tasted amazing!
 Just like a Milk Tart, with a bit of a French twist.

 500ml full cream milk

 30ml salted butter

 30ml cake flour

 5ml vanilla extract

 - For best results separate your egg whites 1-2 days before starting.
 You will need 4 large egg whites.
 Keep the egg whites in an airtight container in the fridge for 24-48 hours.
 This is called “ageing” and reduces the moisture content of the egg whites.
 Weigh the egg whites after ageing!

-- Preheat the oven to 160°C (without the fan).
-Line 2 baking trays with silicone or greaseproof paper.
+- Line 2 baking trays with silicone or greaseproof paper.
 Draw evenly sized circles on the paper, 3-4cm in diameter (I traced around a tot glass).
 Turn the paper over so that ink/pencil does not transfer onto the macarons.